 - Puree the tomatoes with the help of blender.

-- Dry roast the ingredients from the above table, until it reaches the golden brown color.
+- Dry roast them until it is fragrant and reaches golden brown color.

 - Allow it to cool.
 And grind them coarsely.

 - In the meantime, over medium heat, place a pan, add 1 tsp of ghee and black mustard seeds.